atoms19/AWL/README.md

 ## Future Plans

-- add support for proper closures
+- add support for proper closures [done]
-- add support for user defined function parameters and return values
+- add support for user defined function parameters and return values [done]
 - add support for for loops and switch statements
 - add support for break and continue statements